Leozartino/Leozartino/README.md

 # 💫 About Me:
 Hi, my name is  Leonardo Oliveira and I am a Software Engineer.

-I'm working the last past 3+ years with C# .NET Core, React and Azure services as my main Tech Stack and I love what I do 💖😊.
+I'm working the last past 3+ years with C# .NET Core and Azure services as my main Tech Stack and I love what I do 💖😊.

-  Experienced working with microservices, and monolith development.
+  Experienced working with microservices,  monolith development and legacy code maintance.
 Certified in utilizing Azure or AWS to work with CI/CD.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/Leozartino)